williamsni14463/MMBC-Actuator-PLC/raspberry-pi-fermilab-setup.md

 SSH means Secure Shell, and it's a way of controlling a computer remotely.
 This comes in handy with the Pi because we want to be able to control it remotely from our computer.

-After ~5 min, the service desk should have approved the request tpo register the pi on the internet
+After ~5 min, the service desk should have approved the request to register the pi on the internet

 For Windows, open Windows Powershell and type the following command For Mac, ⌘ + Space → type Terminal → Enter |or go to| Applications → Utilities → Terminal